Listicle|March 2, 2026|Francis

 3. Lose It!

 Lose It! does the basics well and looks good doing it.
-The free tier is genuinely useful, which is increasingly rare.
+The free version is genuinely useful, which is increasingly rare.
 The app focuses on calorie budgeting with a clean, intuitive interface that doesn't require a tutorial to figure out.

 Key features: Calorie budgeting, barcode scanner, Snap It photo logging (AI-assisted), meal planning, water tracking, social challenges.

 Pricing: Free tier available.
-Premium is $39.99/year.
+Premium is $29.99/month.

 Pros: